Unclear code descriptions and undefined diagnostic terms abound in ICD-10 CM.

 Permanent AF is a condition in which a normal heart rhythm can't be restored with treatment.
 Both paroxysmal and persistent AF may become more frequent and, over time, result in permanent AF.

 Laura Legg, RHIT, CCS, CDIP, AHIMA Approved ICD-10 CM/PCS Trainer, has over 30 years of health information management experience working with acute care hospitals, critical access hospital, and home services.
-Laura is an experienced leader, consultant, coding expert, trainer and auditor.
-Laura is also an experienced speaker and is often called up to speak for national and state AHIMA meetings.
+Laura has worked closely with HRG's HIM department and many healthcare providers nationwide.